junxit/us-congress-bills-117/bill.md

   >   - **(A)** be appointed by the President, subject to the advice and consent of the Senate; and
   >   - **(B)** report directly to the Under Secretary for International Trade.

-## § 5.
+## § 3.
 Responsibilities of the Assistant Secretary of Commerce for Travel and Tourism

-- **(a)** *Visitation goals* The Assistant Secretary of Commerce for Travel and Tourism (referred to in this section as the “Assistant Secretary”), appointed pursuant to section 2(d) of the Reorganization Plan Numbered 3 of 1979, as amended by section 4, shall—
+- **(a)** *Visitation goals* The Assistant Secretary of Commerce for Travel and Tourism (referred to in this section as the “Assistant Secretary”), appointed pursuant to section 2(d) of the Reorganization Plan Numbered 3 of 1979, as amended by section 2, shall—
-  - **(1)** establish an annual goal, consistent with the goals of the travel and tourism strategy developed pursuant to section 6(1), for—
+  - **(1)** establish an annual visitation goal, consistent with the goals of the travel and tourism strategy developed pursuant to section 4(1), for—
     - **(A)** the number of international visitors to the United States; and
-    - **(B)** the value of travel exports;
+    - **(B)** the value of travel and tourism commerce;
   - **(2)** develop recommendations for achieving the annual goals established pursuant to paragraph (1);
   - **(3)** ensure that travel and tourism policy is developed in consultation with—
     - **(A)** the Tourism Policy Council;